DjangoForAll/Django-Course/Level_7/7_Authorisation_in_DRF/Script/Readme.md

 we created a new serializer that can serialize a user model and then created an attribute in the task serializer called user and assigned it to the user serializer.

-Now when the TaskSerilizer tries to serilize the user attribute, it will call the UserSerializer to do so.
+Now when the TaskSerilizer tries to serialize the user attribute, it will call the UserSerializer to do so.

 We passed in read_only so that no one will try to edit the user value.